-Family and friends are welcome to visit camp during the week but must notify the Camp Director 48 hours in advance of their arrival.
-Visitors should report to the Main Office upon arrival to get a wristband and pay for any meals.
-If a visitor wants to stay overnight, they must be a registered volunteer and have medical clearance forms.
+Family and friends are welcome to visit the camp during the day but must notify the Camp Director 48 hours in advance of their arrival.
+Visitors should report to the Welcome Center upon arrival to get a wristband and pay for any meals.
+If a visitor wants to stay overnight, they must a registered member of the Unit you are visiting and have medical clearance forms.